VishaalVageshwari/COVID-19-SIR-model/README.md

-# TestSRI
+# COVID-19-SIR-Model
-testing SRI Model
+A SIR compartmental model for COVID-19.